Best Xbox Black Friday deals we've seen so far in 2023 UK sales | Radio Times

 Save £114.99 on the Xbox Series X with Diablo IV pack, Call of Duty Modern Warfare III and Captain Price Hat

-What's the deal: This is the best Black Friday Xbox we've found so far.
-You can snag the Xbox Series X console along with a Diablo IV pack, Call of Duty Modern Warfare III and even a free Captain Price hat for just £429.99.
+What's the deal: You can snag the Xbox Series X console along with a Diablo IV pack, Call of Duty Modern Warfare III and even a free Captain Price hat for just £429.99.
 That's a saving of £114.99, or 21%.

 Why we chose it: As the Xbox Series X retails for around £479.99 on the Xbox website, this deal not only means you'll get two games and a hat for free, you'll even save on the price of the console itself.
 Make the most of it while you still can.